From Paganism to Christ: Kristalyn

 So that is my story.
 Today, as I edit this, the 1st of June 2017, exactly 4 years after believing, life is even better, if possible.
 My core emotional issue never did come back (to the relief of my husband!).
 And many other anxieties and phobias have disappeared too.
 Not so much to be scared of, when the Holy Spirit dwells within and I know I have eternity to enjoy!
 My marriage continues to deepen beyond what even seems possible, along with my faith in Christ.
 I have seen this same deepening in my beloved husband, and it fills me with gratitude.

 Thank you for taking the time to read my story.
 If you have questions about any of this, please feel free to contact me.
 Also, if you are a personal friend or acquaintance of mine who is confused, upset, or hurt about anything I have said, I invite you to share your concerns with me.
-And if you are a seeker, I encourage you to seek the truth of Jesus Christ, perhaps starting in the book of John in the Bible.
-He is already pursuing you.
+And if you are a seeker, I encourage you to seek the truth of Jesus Christ, perhaps starting with the book of John in the Bible.

 Some books that I recommend are: